warpas/juggernaut-project/README.md

         - test app config with a few people
         - streamline Toggl API to require as little config as possible.
 Probably the API key should be enough.
         - record a short screencast on Google Calendar config steps and paste it here if necessary.
+        - make sure Google Calendar and Google Sheets don't override each other's tokens
+        - separate credentials from the persistence layer
+            - Google Calendar list of calendars shouldn't be stored in credentials file, because it's too much upfront config
+            - Same for Google Sheets

 6. After v1.0